DEM void filling algorithms

 Scipy has lots of different interpolation functionality, but it’s very complex and the recent rewrite of the interpolation API has made it even harder to find examples.
 I’m fairly sure scipy can’t do gridded interpolation of missing values: it can do void interpolation by treating the pixels as a non-gridded collection of points, but this approach scales badly for large rasters.

-Astropy is my usual go-to for arrays with missing data: the library typically handles NaNs by ignoring them rather than propagating them everywhere.
-You can do filling with astropy but it means convolving a fixed-sized kernel over your array, so it’d be hard to choose an appropriate kernel for voids of differenc scales.
+s by ignoring them rather than propagating them everywhere.
+You can do filling with astropy but it means convolving a fixed-sized kernel over your array, so it’d be hard to choose an appropriate kernel for voids of different scales.

 Finally there are a number of AI tools for infilling, some trained directly on elevation data.
 But

-• machine learning algorithms are typically rather slow and can’t be sped up for small voids
+- machine learning algorithms are typically rather slow and can’t be sped up for small voids

-• they’re harder to generalise: due to the complexity of AI algorithms you can’t get a robust sense of model performance by inspecting just a few cases like in this blog post
+- they’re harder to generalise: due to the complexity of AI algorithms you can’t get a robust sense of model performance by inspecting just a few cases like in this blog post

-• complex models are more likely to overfit.
+- complex models are more likely to overfit.
 For my DEM usecase an underfit model is preferable, as at least a featureless surface communicates lack of certainty while spurious terrain features imply a greater accuracy than than the reality.

 Voidless elevation data